 Refusals like these tend to birth scandal in the company.
 Assumptions proliferate, rumors swirl, and before you know it, there is some disruption in the natural operation of the business.
 Getting to the root of the rejection is important so that you can proactively come up with a strategic response.

 Here, it’s important to find out where the “problem” lies: in you, in the family member, in both, or somewhere in between.

-You — This family member has seen something in the way that the business is currently being run — misconduct, market disruption, inefficiency — and they see your offer as more of a risk than a reward.
+YOU — This family member has seen something in the way that the business is currently being run — misconduct, market disruption, inefficiency — and they see your offer as more of a risk than a reward.

-Them — They’re just not that thrilled about you or your company.
+THEM — They’re just not that thrilled about you or your company.
 Maybe you are on the right path, but they simply disagree with where you’re going.

-In Between — For some reason, relationships have grown sour between this employee and one or more of the other family members working in the business and/or other stakeholders.
+IN BETWEEN — For some reason, relationships have grown sour between this employee and one or more of the other family members working in the business and/or other stakeholders.

+Has your successor rejected your invitation and chosen to exit the company?
+Do you understand why?
 You may not be able to solve the “problem.”
 That’s ok.
 One goal in these conversations is to learn what you can and make whatever adjustments may be necessary.

 At the same time, this conversation will help you to control the narrative surrounding your succession.
 Narratives play a crucial role in successful transition from one generation to the next.
 This employee may be lost, but the story is surely not over yet.

 One more thing, if you are struggling with how to manage the conversation, check out this step-by-step conversation guide from a psychologist.